AdemCatamak/MessageStorage/ReadMe.md

 `UseSqlServer` method lets you introduce SqlServer is used for system's data storage.

-`UseHandlers` method lets you introduce Hadnlers that is used.
+`UseHandlers` method lets you introduce Handlers that is used.

 `WithJobProcessor` method lets you introduce a predefined background service to the system.
 This service fetches tasks from db and executes.

+`AddMessageStorageHostedService` method inject one hosted service which execute all injected background services.

 After these steps, you can use the object that is an implementation of `IMessageStorageClient` interface.